|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The village of Manlius was settled in 1794.

 The earliest water system in Manlius was built before 1817 that served about 19 families in 1888 and was built and kept in repair by parties along the main.
-This system was operated (and perhaps owned) by Charles W. H. Wood, who had moved to Manlius in 1876 and owned the Wood Manufacturing Company.
+By 1890 this system was operated (and perhaps owned) by Charles W. H. Wood, who had moved to Manlius in 1876 and owned the Wood Manufacturing Company.